seng637-winter2025/a1-ExGranite/seng637-a1-team_number.md

 Scripted testing provides a structured and repeatable process, ensuring that all expected features are covered.
 This allows for clear documentation of test execution and defect tracking and ensures that all testers follow the same process, maintaining consistency across multiple testing rounds.
 However, the test is limited to predefined cases, restricting hidden defects to be discovered.

 Both approaches have their strengths, and an optimal testing strategy would involve a combination of exploratory and scripted testing to achieve maximum coverage.

+- All the defects found through the exploratory testing have been tracked and reported in [Exploratory Defect Report.xlsx](https://github.com/seng637-winter2025/a1-ExGranite/blob/main/Bug%20Reports/Exploratory%20Defect%20Report.xlsx).

+- All the defects found through the scripted testing have been tracked and reported in [Scripted Defect Report.xlsx](https://github.com/seng637-winter2025/a1-ExGranite/blob/main/Bug%20Reports/Scripted%20Defect%20Report.xlsx).

 # Notes and discussion of the peer reviews of defect reports